Agile Tradespace Exploration for Space Rendezvous Mission Design via Transformers: Results and Analysis

 \subsection{RQ2: Prediction Capability of Mission Design Objectives}

 This subsection evaluates ART's effectiveness as an efficient and accurate surrogate for the Pareto front, as well as its practical utility within the proposed framework.
-Representative outputs from the pipeline are shown in Figure~\ref{fig:batch_inference}.
-The input consists of three components: (i) target information (orbital elements), (ii) boundary conditions (initial and terminal), and (iii) the range of admissible flight times over which the tradespace is explored (cf. Figure~\ref{fig:art_md_summary}).
-Based on this input, the pipeline autoregressively generates a batch (here, $B=6$) of near-optimal trajectories spanning different flight times (cf. Figure~\ref{fig:batch_traj_inference}) together with their corresponding tradespace in the multi-objective domain (cf. Figure~\ref{fig:pareto_dv_tof}).
+Representative outputs from ART are shown in Figure~\ref{fig:batch_inference}.
+The input consists of three components: (i) target orbital elements, (ii) boundary conditions (initial and terminal), and (iii) the range of admissible flight times over which the tradespace is explored (cf. Figure~\ref{fig:art_md_summary}).
+In particular, the figure summarizes the outputs of the following test scenario inputs, which are provided to a model trained for the far-range elliptic-orbit rendezvous case:

+Based on this, the pipeline autoregressively generates a batch (here, $B=6$) of near-optimal trajectories spanning different flight times (cf. Figure~\ref{fig:batch_traj_inference}) together with their corresponding tradespace in the multi-objective domain (cf. Figure~\ref{fig:pareto_dv_tof}).
 In Figure~\ref{fig:pareto_dv_tof}, ``SCP-min'' denotes the minimum cost obtained across the converged solutions of CVX-SCP and ART-SCP, serving as an approximation of the closest achievable true Pareto set.
 These results demonstrate that ART consistently predicts the SCP cost more accurately than CVX.
 This predictive accuracy yields an offset that allows for a conservative approximation of the Pareto surface, inherently accounting for future constraint satisfaction—a feature that relaxed optimization formulations cannot capture by design.

 Furthermore, Figure~\ref{fig:pareto_ctg_runtime} compares the runtime of trajectory generation (via inference or optimization) with the corresponding cumulative constraint violations.
 The reported runtimes include only the optimization or inference stages, excluding preparatory steps such as the computation of STMs.
 Results are shown for both sequential and batched ART inference.
 To ensure a fair comparison, the batched inference time is normalized by the number of trajectories generated, since all trajectories within a batch are identical in terms of constraint violation.
 The results indicate that even in the sequential setting, ART produces trajectories 3–10 times faster than SCP.
 When inference is parallelized, the computational cost of a single forward pass remains nearly constant with respect to batch size.
 As a result, the average per-trajectory runtime of batched inference approaches that of convex optimization, underscoring the efficiency and scalability of ART as a practical alternative to traditional optimization-based trajectory generation.